Henry Rohlman

-Henry Patrick Rohlman (March 17, 1876 – September 13, 1957) was a German-born prelate of the Roman Catholic Church.
+Henry Patrick Rohlman baptized as Bernard Heinrich Rohlmann (March 16, 1876 – September 13, 1957) was a German-born prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Davenport in Iowa from 1927 to 1944 and as coadjutor archbishop and archbishop of the Archdiocese of Dubuque in Iowa from 1944 to 1954.

 Biography

 Early life

-Rohlman was born on March 17, 1876, in Appelhuelsen, Westphalia (present day Germany), to Bernard and Bernadine (Hussman) Rohlman.
-When he was two years old, his family immigrated to the United States, settling in Carroll County, Iowa.
+Rohlman was born on March 16, 1876, in Appelhuelsen, Westphalia in the Kingdom of Prussia (present day Germany), to Bernard and Bernadine (Huesmann) Rohlmann.
+When he was two years old, the Rohlmann family immigrated to the United States, settling in Carroll County, Iowa.
 They moved to Arkansas where both of his parents died.
 Henry was moved to Nebraska where he finished elementary school and worked on a farm.

 With financial assistance from the people from Carroll County, Rohlman was able to study in the high school department at St. Lawrence Seminary in Mount Calvary, Wisconsin.
-Rohlman then graduated from Columbia College in Dubuque.
-He studied for the priesthood at the Grand Seminary of Montreal in Montreal, Quebec.
+Rohlman then graduated from Columbia College in Dubuque, Iowa.
+He later entered the Grand Seminary of Montreal in Montreal, Quebec.